 Android Custom Color Picker

-Below I will show you how to create a simple color picker in Android Studio with Jetpack Compose.
+In this post I will show you how to create a simple Android custom color picker in Compose.

 The element used is a Canvas that captures the touch motion.